Home > Personal Injury Legal Services > Road Accidents > Whiplash Compensation QLD

 Lawyers also understand the techniques insurers use to deny or minimise compensation.

-When you suffer whiplash after a car accident, you may have some mild initial symptoms, but the full extent of neck strain or other injuries may not be felt for up to 24 hours.
+When you suffer whiplash after a car accident, you may have some mild initial symptoms, but the full extent of neck strain or other damage may not be felt for up to 24 hours.

 Injuries considered minor (or moderate whiplash) can heal within a few weeks, but still disrupt your personal life.
 On the other hand, severe injuries can cause pain and suffering for months or even years afterwards.
 There is a range of whiplash symptoms often associated with chronic discomfort, including: